 The levelized cost of wind energy has dropped 72% since 20092.
 The key drivers that continue to reduce the cost of wind power are longer wind blades, taller towers, increased megawatt ratings, higher capacity factors, lower cost of operations and maintenance, and siting advancements.
 Almost all onshore wind blades are expected to be between 80 meters to 100 meters by the end of this decade.3

 We are a key supplier to our customers in the manufacture of wind blades and related precision molding and assembly systems.
-We dedicate capacity in our global world-class facilities for our customers through long-term supply agreements and a dedicated supplier model.
-This collaborative dedicated supplier model provides us with contracted volumes that generate significant revenue visibility, drive capital efficiency, and allow us to produce wind blades at a competitive total delivered cost.
+We dedicate capacity in our global world-class facilities for our customers through supply agreements and a dedicated supplier model.
+This collaborative dedicated supplier model provides us with contracted volumes that generate revenue visibility, drive capital efficiency, and allow us to produce wind blades at a competitive total delivered cost.